singhonchain/singhonchain/README.md

 Lead Blockchain Developer
 --------------------------------

-Blockchain Engineer with 4+ years of in-depth experience in blockchain development.
-My expertise encompasses the design and implementation of secure smart contracts, sophisticated backend systems, Web3 frontend integrations, and DevOps processes.
-I have a proven track record of collaborating with cross-functional teams to deliver blockchain-based solutions across diverse domains, including Tokenization, DeFi, NFTs, Marketplaces, Web3 Security, and DevSecOps.
+Blockchain Engineer with 4+ years of experience designing and implementing secure smart contracts, robust backend systems, efficient DevOps pipelines.
+Skilled in delivering Tokenization, DeFi, NFT Marketplace, DevSecOps and Web3 security solutions.

 * 🌍  I'm based in India, with contributions all around the globe.
 * ✉️  You can contact me at [inderpreetsingh1064@gmail.com](mailto:inderpreetsingh1064@gmail.com)